yanyan314/Singapore-Airlines-Interviews/README.md

    2) What do you consider to be the key to success in this position?
    3) What skills or qualities do you believe are essential for success in this role?
 # 3. Self introduction for HR
    This is Zhang Yan Yan.
 I have more than 16 years working experience as software developer.
-I have solid experience on design and implement systems that with high availbilty, performace and scalability.
-I also experienced in CI/CD pipeline and deployment services on AWS.
+I have solid experience on design and implement systems with high availbilty, performace and scalability.
+I also experienced in CI/CD pipeline design and deployment services on AWS.
 I believe that bringing my technical skills and problem-solving abilities to sigapore airline can contribute to enhancing the overall passenger experience.